kmvan/x-prober/README.md

 - Pull Request and thank you. 😘

 ## Note for participate in contribution
-- Code compatible with IE9+ and PHP 5.3+
+- Code compatible with PHP 5.3+

 ## Contributors
 - Km.Van https://inn-studio.com